Unknown22X/Learning-Roadmap-Builder/README.md

 ## About the Project

-QuestAxis empowers users to organize their learning by creating structured roadmaps, tracking progress, and visualizing achievements.
-It is designed for anyone who wants to learn efficiently, from students to self-learners.
+QuestAxis empowers users to organize their learning by creating structured roadmaps, tracking progress, and visualizing achievements .
+It is designed for anyone who wants to learn efficiently

-### Key Features
+### Features

 #### Roadmap Management

-- Create unlimited learning roadmaps.
+- Create unlimited number of learning roadmaps, so you can plan in detail.

-- Organize roadmaps by categories (e.g., Programming, Mathematics, Languages).
-- Add custom categories for personalized organization.
-- Edit roadmap titles and descriptions.
+- Roadmaps can be sorted into categories like Programming, Mathematics or Languages to help with organization.

+- Let’s you create custom categories, so you can add a personal touch to learning management.

+- Titles and descriptions of each roadmap can be fully edited, so you can update your learning goals and objectives as you progress.

 #### Progress Tracking

-- Break down goals into manageable steps.
+- Break down goals into smaller steps.

 - Mark steps as complete or incomplete.

-- Display visual progress bars with completion percentages.
+- Display progress bars with percentages.

-- Provide real-time statistics and analytics.
+- Show real time statistics and analytics.

 #### Visual Interface

-- Utilize the `rich` library for a colorful, user-friendly terminal interface.
+- Use  `rich` library for a colorful terminal interface.

-- Feature animated welcome screens and loading effects.
+- Animated welcome screens and loading effects.

-- Visualize progress with emojis and color-coded indicators.
+- Visualize progress with emojis and color coded indicators.

-- Offer motivational messages based on progress.
+- Motivational messages based on progress.

 #### Organization Tools

 - Manage categories efficiently.

-- Sort roadmaps by title, progress, or category.
+- Sort roadmaps by title, progress or category.

 - Filter roadmaps by category.

-- Present comprehensive overview dashboards.
+- Show dashboard overview.

 #### Data Management

-- Import and export roadmaps in JSON, PDF, CSV, or Markdown formats.
+- Import and export roadmaps in JSON, PDF, CSV or Markdown.

-- Ensure automatic data persistence in `data.json`.
+- Auto save data in `data.json`.

-- Support backups and sharing of learning paths.
+- Backups and sharing of learning paths.

-- Implement safe deletion with confirmation prompts.
+- Safe deletion with confirmation prompts.

 #### Analytics

 - Track overall progress across roadmaps.

-- Provide category-specific progress breakdowns.
+- Category specific progress breakdowns.

-- Display completion statistics and trends.
+- Completion statistics and trends.

-- Offer insights and recommendations for learning efficiency..
+- Insights and recommendations for learning efficiency.

 ## Getting Started